 We are closely monitoring the situation in British Columbia and locally.
 Please watch this page for updates to City services as the pandemic continues, and see the links at the bottom of the page for COVID-19 information from other government and health authorities.

 We're all in this together; let's stay apart.

 At this time, most City services continue to be delivered with protocols in place to ensure both public and staff safety.
-For service details, see the links to the left.
+For service details, click on the link of the area of service.
 Staff are also available by phone or email; visit coquitlam.ca/contact.
 Also, many City services and transactions can be completed online; visit coquitlam.ca/eservices.

 Stage 3 began in July 2020 and includes the following: